rucev/LearningProjects/README.md

 ### Classroom Management

 The goal was to develop a program that works in the console and allows you to choose different options to modify or display data from a list of students.
-To execute it run main.js
+To execute it run main.js.

-### Promises Menu (and a bit more):
+### Promises Menu (and a bit more)

 Several ways I tried to make an options menu in the JS console respond to user input.
 Sometimes using promises, sometimes not.

 ### Expenses Control:

 Create a basic application that shows the expenses, income and total of various transactions.
 These transactions can be added, deleted and the data saved in the browser local storage.

+## HTML / CSS

+### First-Steps Exercises

+Multiple pretty basic exercises to start familiarising with both HTML & CSS.